The Canadian Political Science Association began its activities in 1912 and was incorporated under the Canada Corporation Act in 1971.

 - To hold conferences, meetings and exhibitions for the discussion of political science problems and the exchange of views in matters relating to political science;

-- To purchase, acquire, take by gift, any devise, bequest, or donation for the objectives of the corporation;
+- To purchase, acquire, take by gift, any devise, bequest, or donation for the objects of the Association;

-- To give grants, scholarships or fellowships to deserving individuals, groups of persons or organizations in pursuance of the objects of the corporation;
+- To give grants, scholarships or fellowships to deserving individuals or groups of persons in pursuance of the objects of the Association;

 The Association as such, will not assume a position upon any question of public policy not directly related to the discipline of political science or commit its members to any position thereupon.

 The main purpose of the Canadian Political Science Association is to facilitate and promote the study of politics and government in Canada.
 Through varied activities, it seeks to connect students, researchers, journalists, practitioners, teachers and all individuals interested in the discipline to one another and to international resources for the study of politics and government.

 The Association holds a large and well-attended annual academic conference within the framework of the Congress of the Social Sciences and Humanities.
 At this event, learned papers are presented and discussed; panels are presented and other modes of communication are undertaken.
 The conference also plays host to a growing teaching and professional focus, with sessions devoted to pedagogical approaches and innovations.

 Through its publication, the Canadian Journal of Political Science (CJPS), the Association promotes the exchange of views on matters relating to political science and facilitates the growth, expression, and transmission of political science knowledge in and about Canada.
 CJPS’s articles are important tools for teaching in colleges, Cégeps and universities.
 Book reviews are also a source of information about new directions in the discipline and its diverse sub-fields.